No products in the cart.

 The Code Zero is a cross between a genoa and an asymmetrical spinnaker that is used for sailing close to the wind in light air.
 Code Zero was initially an attempt to circumvent a rating rule by making a large genoa for close reaching on boats that were measured with non-overlapping genoas.
 The Code Zero got around the rule by measuring in as a very narrow-flat spinnaker with a shape similar to a reaching genoa.
 When not constrained by rating rules, cruising sailors have a lot more options on the size and shape of a “code” sail.

 UK Sailmakers offers two different Cruising Code sails depending on whether your boat has an overlapping genoa or a non-overlapping genoa.

-For boats with overlapping genoas, the Code Zero is designed to come into use at deeper wind angles since the boat will stayed powered up as the overlapping genoa is eased out.
-The Code Zero we design looks much more like a spinnaker with a mid girth between 75-85% of foot length, deeper and more powerful sections, a positive luff curve and positive roach.
+For boats with overlapping genoas, the Code Zero is designed to come into use at deeper wind angles since the boat will stay powered up as the overlapping genoa is eased out.
+The Code Zero we design looks much more like a spinnaker with a mid girth between 75-85% of foot length, deeper and more powerful sections, a positive luff curve, and a positive roach.

 Cruising Code Zero for non-overlapping boats